 July offers the best Alaska cruise summer weather.
 This month offers the least rain (less than 7.5 inches in Ketchikan), long days (17 to 18 hours of daylight), and a warm climate.
 Alaska cruise temperatures in July average a low of 48 and a high of 65.

-Pack your sunglasses and sunscreen, and your bathing suit for a top-deck dip after your shore tour.
+Pack your sunglasses, sunscreen, and your bathing suit for a top-deck dip after your shore tour.
 Despite the positive forecast, you’ll still want to pack light layers and rain gear that you can don for glacier viewing or visits, forested hikes, or the always-possible rain shower.

 You’ll have the full range of cruise tour destinations open to you if you travel in July.
 But be warned: Cruise fares average the highest this month because the Alaska cruise weather in July is so nice, and more families are traveling because school is out for the summer.